hematthi/SysSimPyPlots/docs/source/histograms.rst

    The observed period distribution of a simulated catalog.

-As demonstrated above, the :py:func:`plot_fig_counts_hist_simple` function should be used for quantities taking on discrete, integer values, as it is designed to center each bin on an integer.
+As demonstrated above, the :py:func:`plot_fig_counts_hist_simple <syssimpyplots.plot_catalogs.plot_fig_counts_hist_simple>` function should be used for quantities taking on discrete, integer values, as it is designed to center each bin on an integer.
 The multiplicity distribution is a perfect example of this case!

 For continuous distributions (such as the period distribution), the :py:func:`plot_fig_pdf_simple <syssimpyplots.plot_catalogs.plot_fig_pdf_simple>` function should be used.